 '25th.-A beautiful clear day.
 Walked to Cape Rawson with Mr. Pullen; Rawson, Egerton, and Frederick, following us with the dog-sledge.
-The weather being very clear we distinguish $\operatorname{could}$ that three or four miles to the southward a very extensive old floe occupied at least half the breadth of the channel; it was evidently so good a roadway for the sledges that it was at once named the "Crossing Floe."
-The north shore of Greenland was seen extending to the eastward for andistance unknown until lost in the mirage.
+The weather being very clear we could distinguish that three or four miles to the southward a very extensive old floe occupied at least half the breadth of the channel; it was evidently so good a roadway for the sledges that it was at once named the "Crossing Floe."
+The north coast of Greenland was seen extending to the eastward for an unknown distance until lost in the mirage.